varrahan/Elevator-Simulator/README.md

 Scheduler.cpp: Code for the elevator scheduler logic Scheduler.h: Header file for the scheduler class ElevatorEnums.h: Enums for states
-Datagram1.h: Class for DatagramSocket, DatagramPacket, and InetAddress ElevatorInfo.h Class for elevatorInfo that holds real time information about the elevator
+Datagram.h: Class for DatagramSocket, DatagramPacket, and InetAddress ElevatorInfo.h Class for elevatorInfo that holds real time information about the elevator
 schedulerApp: The scheduler app (executable) SchedulerStateDiagram.png: The state diagram for the scheduler